HigherOrderCO/Kind/README.md

 install uses JavaScript.
 First, [install `npm`](https://www.npmjs.com/get-npm) in your system.
 Then, on the command line, type: `npm -g formality-core`.
 If all goes well, the language should be accessible via the `fmc` command.
-To test it, save the following file as `hello.fmc`:
+To test it, save the following file as `main.fmc`:

 ```
 main : <A: Type> -> A -> A
   <A> (x) x
 ```

-And type `fmc hello`.
+And type `fmc main`.
 This should output:

 ```
-Type-checking hello.fmc:
+Type-checking main.fmc:
 main : <A: Type> -> A -> A

 All terms check.